 Should I Become an Auto Body Estimator?

-The auto body estimator works with mechanics and clients to determine the extent of auto body damage and the best way it might be repaired, while working with the customer's insurance policy or personal budgetary concerns.
-Typical job duties include documenting work orders and invoices, ordering parts, completing insurance forms and judging whether to replace or repair damage with consideration of a vehicle's actual value.
+The auto body estimator works with mechanics and clients to determine the extent of auto body damage and the best way it might be repaired.
+They also work with insurance companies and deal with customers who have personal budgetary concerns.
+Typical job duties of an auto body estimator include documenting work orders and invoices, ordering parts, completing insurance forms and judging whether to replace or repair damage with consideration of a vehicle's actual value.
 Many work hours might be spent in noisy auto repair shops.

 Step 1: Earn a Degree or Certificate

-Since auto body estimators must inspect damaged vehicles and assess repair costs, employers often prefer formal training or knowledge of auto body repair.
+Since auto body estimators must inspect damaged vehicles and assess repair costs, employers often prefer formal training in a field related to auto body repair.
 Aspiring auto body estimators may earn an associate's degree or technical certificate in auto body repair technology at a community college or vocational school.
-In order to become an auto body estimator or collision repair estimator, it is vital to understand auto body repair structural concerns, techniques and costs.
+Courses in these programs utilize hands-on learning techniques and help students understand auto body repair structural concerns, techniques, and costs, vital knowledge for the career.
+Students are also trained in recognizing and diagnosing automotive problems and they learn about automobile design, metalworking, glass installation, painting, and frame alignment used in auto construction.

-- Learn basic computer skills.
-An auto body estimator should have experience with computers and software for job requirements, such as communications and record keeping.
-Necessary computer skills include word-processing programs, spreadsheets, email, and the ability to use appraisal software.
+During college, it may be wise to learn basic computer skills as well.
+After all, an auto body estimator works with computers and software on the job, such as for communications and record keeping.
+Necessary computer skills include word-processing, spreadsheets, and appraisal software.

 Step 2: Gain Basic Experience

-Begin by taking an entry-level job in an auto body repair shop.
-Auto body estimators know their work from the ground up.
+Employers generally prefer auto body estimators with experience in the field.
+That's because auto body estimators must know their work from the ground up.
+You might begin by taking an entry-level job in an auto body repair shop.
 Early experience gained from seasoned professionals may give the aspiring estimator a solid foundation of knowledge.

-- Maintain a clean driving record.
-A driver's license and a clean driving record are usually required as a condition of employment since many auto body estimators test-drive client vehicles for assessment.
-They may also be issued company vehicles to use for travel to client or vendor sites.
+Here's a tip for success: maintain a clean driving record.
+A driver's license and a clean driving record are usually required as a condition of employment, since many auto body estimators test-drive client vehicles for assessment.
+They may also be issued company vehicles used for travel to client or vendor sites.

 Step 3: Become Professionally Licensed